-Arrest, handcuffing of Irfan Siddiqui: PM, NA speaker take notice
+Arrest, handcuffing of Irfan Siddiqui: PM, NA Speaker take notice

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: National Assembly (NA) Speaker Asad Qaiser has summoned Interior Minister Brig (retd) Ijaz Shah and district administration on Monday morning in connection with the arrest and handcuffing of renowned columnist and educationist Irfan Siddiqui.
+ISLAMABAD: National Assembly (NA) Speaker Asad Qaiser has summoned Interior Minister Brig (R) Ijaz Shah and district administration on Monday morning in connection with arrest and handcuffing of renowned columnist and educationist Irfan Siddiqui.

-Earlier, the NA speaker had taken strong notice of the arrest and handcuffing of Irfan Siddiqui and summoned the Inspector General (IG) Islamabad Police to Parliament House along with report on the matter on Monday.
+Earlier, NA Speaker has taken strong notice of the arrest and handcuffing of Irfan Siddiqui summoned the Inspector General (IG) Islamabad Police to Parliament House along with report on the matter on Monday.

-Asad Qaiser made a telephonic contact with minister for interior and expressed his concern on the said arrest.
-Expressing his concern, the speaker said that arrest and handcuffing of Irfan Siddiqui on mere alleged violation of tenancy law warrants should be thoroughly probed.
-The NA Speaker said that Irfan Siddiqui is a seasoned columnist and a renowned educationist whose arrest has raised concerns in the journalistic community and academia.
+Asad Qaiser made a telephonic contact with minister for Interior and expressed his concern on the said arrest.
+Expressing his concern, the Speaker said that arrest and handcuffing of Irfan Siddiqui on mere alleged violation of tenancy law warrants should be thoroughly probed.
+NA Speaker said that Irfan Siddiqui is a seasoned columnist and a renowned educationist whose arrest has raised concerns in the journalistic community and academia.

-He said that the present government believes in freedom of expression and upholds the independence of media.
+He said that present government believes in freedom of expression and upholds independence of media.
 He reiterated that the rights as guaranteed under the Constitution would not be compromised.

-Meanwhile, about the arrest of journalist Irfan Siddiqui, Adviser to Prime Minister on Accountability Shahzad Akbar said that prime minister had taken serious notice of the matter why he was presented in handcuff before a court.
+Meanwhile, About the arrest of journalist Irfan Siddiqui, Adviser to Prime Minister on Accountability Shahzad Akbar said that prime minister had taken serious notice of the matter, who was presented in handcuff before a court.
 He added an inquiry was under way in this connection.

 Later, speaking in Geo News programme ‘Naya Pakistan’, Irfan Siddiqui explained how he was arrested by the law-enforcers from his house in the middle of night on Friday night.

-Siddiqui was told at the police station that he was arrested for violation of the tenancy act and for not informing the police station concerned about renting out his house.
-“I told the police it was not my house, but my son’s and only four days ago, on 20th of July, the house was rented out and on July 23, the tenant had shifted his family to the house.”
-Siddiqui said.
+Siddiqui was told in the police station that he was arrested for violation of the tenancy act and for not informing the police station concerned about renting out his house.
+“I told the police it was not my house, but my son’s and only four days ago, on 20th of July, the house was rented out and on July 23, the tenant had shifted his family to the house,” Siddiqui provided details of the case registered against him.

 He said it was very painful for his family and himself that the police treated him like a terrorist and forcibly took him to the police station.
 “When my daughter came out to know about the situation, she was shoved and pushed away,” he regretted.